hmslima/sambahsacompletegrammar/sambahsa.md

 beautiful language.

-Despite all the critics made, english still is the most widespread language in the globe, in practically all schools of the world with a minimal of infrastructure the english language is taught; unlike english, no auxiliary language had the support of a State and companies to propagate it on the world.
-When I started this grammar I only knew portuguese, my mother tongue, and I had some reasonable knowledge of english and esperanto; when I meet sambahsa there were only a grammar in french, the mother tongue of the creator of sambahsa, and in english.
-Thanks to the english I could start my studies of sambahsa and then make this grammar.
+Despite all the critics made, english still is the most widespread language in the globe; in practically all schools of the world with a minimal of infrastructure the english language is taught; unlike english, no auxiliary language had the support of a State and companies to propagate it on the world.
+We know that currently a work will be much better exposed if it is made available in english.
-I work in favor to auxiliary languages like sambahsa and esperanto because I judge languages like them as much more efficient than national languages, but we know that, currently, a work will be much better exposed if it is made in english.

-For example, the original version of this grammar, which is in brazilian portuguese, only will be useful for lusophones (brazilians, portugueses, mozambicans, etc) and **maybe** to a very few of curious people who had decided to learn portuguese; but this version in english is useful to russophones, hispanophones, francophones, nipophones, sinophones, germanophones, italophones and many others who has a good knowledge of english, because probably they live in a country where the english is taught in the schools.
+For example, the original version of this grammar, which is in brazilian portuguese, only will be useful for lusophones (brazilians, portugueses, mozambicans, etc) and **maybe** to a very few of curious people who had decided to learn portuguese; but this version in english is useful to russophones, hispanophones, francophones, nipophones, sinophones, germanophones, italophones and many others who have a good knowledge of english, because probably they live in a country where the english is taught in the schools.
 But I hope that these people translate this grammar to their respective languages.

-Some may think that I am contradicting everything what was said in the previous sub-chapters and I am praising the english language, but it’s not the case, I am only being realistic, I only recognize the advances of the current model as well as I pointed some of its deficiencies, I still defend the use of auxiliary languages.
-It’s important to learn english just as it's important to learn spanish, russian, esperanto, mandarin, etc, because although we defend that use an auxiliary language as lingua franca would be much more efficient, the actual international language is the polyglotism, if you want to be something near to a true “citizen of the world”, be a polyglot!
-But an auxiliary language would help immensely.
+Some may think that I am contradicting everything that was previously said and I am praising the english language, but it’s not the case, I am only being honest, I only recognize the advances of the current model as well as I pointed some of its deficiencies.
+It’s important to learn english just as it's important to learn spanish, russian, esperanto, mandarin, portuguese, etc, because although we defend the using of an auxiliary language as lingua franca would be much more efficient, the actual international language is the polyglotism, if you want to be something near to a true “citizen of the world”, be a polyglot!
+But an auxiliary language surely would help us immensely.

 BUT WHY LEARN SAMBAHSA?
 -----------------------

-Before I meet sambahsa I've already known other auxiliary languages *(not only esperanto)*, but I was not fully satisfied with them, not because they are inefficient, but they have certain aspects, due their simplicity, that displeased me.
+Before I meet sambahsa I've already known other auxiliary languages *(not only esperanto)*, but I was not fully satisfied with them, not because they are inefficient, but they have certain aspects, due their enormous simplicity, that displeased me.

 Sambahsa has success in having the regularity – and facility – of an auxiliary language and the naturality and native beauty of a national language.
-Sambahsa is as good as portuguese or english for making poetry and the imported proper nouns from other languages don't need, in most cases, to have its spelling or pronounce changed to adequate the standards of the language, the “problems” of importing these proper nouns will be the same that occurs in any national language, like english.
+Sambahsa is as good as english or portuguese for making poetry or music and the imported proper nouns from other languages don't need, in most cases, to have its spelling or pronounce changed to adequate the standards of the language, the “problems” of importing these proper nouns will be the same that occurs in any national language, like english.

+Sambahsa is also a finished language, it means that you don't have to worry whether what you've learned today will change in five years.
+What you write today in sambahsa will be understood even in a century.

 For not having more than 100 years as other auxiliary languages, sambahsa doesn't have a community with thousand of speakers yet, but this scenario can